Send the link below via email or IMCopy

 What you yourself really want

-Begin to look for patterns in education, employment, health, etc. There are a number of questions about your family for which your genogram may provide answers.
+There are a number of questions about your family and career beliefs for which your interview may provide answers.
 These include:

 ● View of men’s work…women’s work